CNuge/go-fasta/README.md

 ## 2. The fasta package
 This package simplifies fasta file interaction within go.
-It can be imported other golang code using the command:
+After running `go get github.com/CNuge/go-fasta`, this package can be imported other golang code using the command:
 ```
 import "github.com/CNuge/go-fasta/fasta"
 ```